k-danek/TripleLens/README.md

 This repository holds a library consisting of various modelling tools for [gravitational microlensing](https://en.wikipedia.org/wiki/Gravitational_microlensing).
 Most of the ideas included are products of my PhD research and this project aims to both put the algorithms involved to one place and transcribe them into tidy readable/maintainable object-oriented c++ code.

 ## Installation Notes
 Running 'make' in the root directory should compile the source code a produce binary 'ccc\_test' and shared library 'ccc.so'.
-The compilation was tested on Fedora 29 distribution.
+The compilation was tested on Fedora 29 and Ubuntu 20 distributions.

 ## Main Components of the library